Picture credit: Planet One Images/UCG/Universal Images Group via Getty Images

 It would be foolish to ignore the role the Opposition has played in this.
 From 2017, the Tories turned DEFRA into a regulatory powerhouse, imposing many of the most hated obligations on British farmers.
 These only got worse after the imposition of Net Zero in 2019 and the creation of new quangos and regulations in the 2020s.
 While leaving the EU’s absurd Common Agricultural Policy behind is still welcome, the replacement, the Environmental Land Management Scheme, entrenched the concept that farmers are no longer there to feed the nation, instead they should simply tend its trees and maintain its meadows.

 What applies to farming applies to the rest of the economy.
 The merry-go-round of taxation, regulation and subsidy is a recipe for failure.
 This Budget highlighted the worst of this thinking, as the productive private sector is forced to bail out the dysfunctional public sector again.
-As Legatum wrote in its response to the Budget this week, the building blocks of prosperity are low taxes, cheap energy, and a lightly regulated economy.
+As the Legatum Institute wrote in our response to the Budget this week, the building blocks of prosperity are low taxes, cheap energy, and a lightly regulated economy.
 These building blocks do not include a punitive tax on the British countryside.

 Enjoying The Critic online?
 It's even better in print